 Female Trinity

-This trinity was formed by three goddesses who represented the moon's three phases:
+Three goddesses who represented the moon's three phases formed this trinity:

 • Mama Cocha: Goddess of lakes and seas.